Allowed lost-time claim and average days lost

-Since 2007, the average days lost within one month post-injury or occupational disease has experienced little fluctuation and remains relatively stable.
-In 2016, the average days lost within one month is 7.7.
+The average days lost is the average number of days for which wage-loss benefits were paid.
+Since 2008, the average days lost within one month post injury or illness has experienced little fluctuation and remains relatively stable.
+In 2017, the average days lost within one month is 7.8.

 |Agriculture||Automotive||Chemical/Process||Construction||Education||Electrical||Food||Forestry||Health Care||Manufacturing||Mining||Municipal||Primary Metals||Pulp & Paper||Services||Transportation|